Saggarwal9/Online-Courses-Notes/JS Notes/Dom.md

 var tag= document.querySelector("h1"); //can also take tag names/ID but returns the first one.
-//you can also select all anchor tags under all li's var li=document.querySelector("li a.special"); //All anchor tags have class special. var tags = document.querySelectorALl(".bolded"); //will return all the elements that matches the description
+//you can also select all anchor tags under all li's var li=document.querySelector("li a.special"); //All anchor tags have class special. var tags = document.querySelectorAll(".bolded"); //will return all the elements that matches the description
 //(even if there's only one)
 </pre>